Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Introduction

 \section{Introduction}

-The interaction of quantum particle with the gravitational fields has been studied intensively for various spacetimes for years (let us only mention a few monographes \cite{b1a}-\cite{b1d}).
-Recently, such investigations concerning the gravitational waves became particularly interesting due to direct observations of the latter from a pair of merging black holes \cite{b2} or colliding neutron stars \cite{b3}; for the latter case the electrodynamic waves (backgrounds) as well as spin aspects seem also to be important.
-Although the quantum description of a massive (optionally charged) particle for the general spacetime (equipped with electromagnetic fields) is very difficult there are some relatively simple configurations of fields which can capture some relevant features of the interaction.
-For the gravitational waves such models are provided by plane gravitational waves, which are exact solutions to the Einstein equations.
+The interaction of quantum fields with the gravitational backgrounds has been studied intensively for various spacetimes for years (let us only mention a few monographs \cite{b1a}-\cite {b1d}).
+Recently, such investigations concerning the gravitational waves became particularly interesting due to direct observations of the latter from a pair of merging black holes \cite{b2} or colliding neutron stars \cite{b3}; for the latter case the electromagnetic waves (backgrounds) as well as spin aspects seem also to be important.
+Although the analysis of the quantum phenomena for the general spacetime (in the presence of electromagnetic fields) is very difficult there are some relatively simple configurations of fields which can capture some relevant features of the interaction.
+For the gravitational waves such models are provided by the plane gravitational waves, which are exact solutions to the Einstein equations.
 Of course, such models possess physical limitations; however, they can be useful in the analysis of strong or short time processes which can occur in many astrophysical and cosmological phenomena providing their, at least, local or qualitative descriptions.